Frequently Asked Questions

 This really depends on the outcome of the first call and what your needs are in moving forward.
 Sometimes a client feels one call is enough.
 Just to have had that one experience of being able to talk through your grief and its impact can be enough in itself.
 Sometimes it is useful to have a follow-up call to review how you have been since having your first call, and this may turn out to be sufficient.
 Other times, it can be useful to have ongoing sessions for a period of time, in order to work through an aspect of your grief that you are finding difficult.

 It really is a case of individual preference and what you are most comfortable with.
 Clients who want a visual image to interact with often prefer video counselling.
 Sometimes, however, this can be distracting and inhibiting, which is not the case in telephone counselling.
-Some clients say they feel there is a stronger connection in telephone counselling, both to the counsellor and to their emotional world.
 But it all depends upon which medium you feel will work best for you, and you are welcome to change from one to another at any time during your counselling.